a-b-street/yimbyhoodlum/README.md

 ## Development notes

-To run locally, you need SQLite and Go.
-Just do `go run main.go`.
+To run locally, you need Go and MySQL running somewhere.
+Docker is easiest for running the DB.
+You also need the MySQL client.

+- Start MySQL: `docker run -p 3306:3306 --name yimbysql -e MYSQL_ROOT_PASSWORD=password -d mysql:5.7`
+- Add a blank DB: `mysql -u root -ppassword -h 0.0.0.0 -P 3306 -e 'CREATE DATABASE dev'`
+- Start the GO server: `MYSQL_URI='root:password@tcp(0.0.0.0:3306)/dev' go run main.go`
+- To debug, you can grab container logs: `docker logs yimbysql`
+- To teardown: `docker rm --force yimbysql`

 I wish setting up GAE and Cloud SQL was more declarative / reproducible.
 I didn't hit any snags following various bits of documentation and using the